r1-prototype-studies/NodeProjects/README.md

 20. Enter the below command in powershell to push the code to heroku.
     ``` Bash
     git push heroku main
-21. The above command may get error due to the source code in the sub directory. so instead use the below commands
+21. The above command may get error due to the source code in the sub directory. so instead use the below commands.
     ``` bash
     git subtree split --prefix src/task-manager-app -b taskdeploy git push heroku taskdeploy:main -f

 ## Modules used
 | Sl No. | Module Name  | Module Type | Purpose                                                           |